Staph Infection (Non-MRSA)

 To reduce the spread of staph

 infections, keep cuts and scrapes clean and covered until they heal.
-Avoid contact with
+Avoid contact

 the wounds or bandages of others.
 Don’t share personal items such as towels, razors,

 clothing, or athletic equipment.
 Keep your hands clean.
-Your best option is washing your
+Your best option is washing

 hands with soap and water for at least 15 to 30 seconds.
-If that’s not possible, or if
+If that’s not possible,

 your hands aren’t visibly dirty, use a hand gel that contains at least 60% alcohol.